xversial/Foundation-Platform/docs/extensions/index.md

 Extensions may also be part of your application's repo and not separate composer packages.
 They may sit under the extensions or the workbench folder.
-Be sure to adjust `extensions/.gitignore` file for your need.
+Be sure to adjust `extensions/.gitignore` file for your own needs.

 An extension can hold views, controllers, migrations, models, languages files, anything you'd normally create in the Laravel 4 `app` directory.
 This gives